TheNamesArthur/rulescrape/README.md

 > **Note:** CLI mode is only available when running the Python file directly (e.g., `python rulescrape.py`).
 > It is **not** supported in the compiled GUI executable.

-You can also run Rulescrape from the command line with argument flags:

 ```bash
 python rulescrape.py --cli --booru_type rule34 --tag cat_girl --limit 20 --anti_ai true --multithread --max_workers 8